Enze-Chen/Stanford_TA/README.md

 # Stanford TA
-Some documents that I wrote as part of my TA job at Stanford University.
+Some documents that I wrote as part of my TA positions at Stanford University.

 ### CME 104 - Spring 2018